kubewarden/docs/docs/architecture.md

 ## How Kubewarden handles many policy servers and policies

 A cluster can have many policy servers and Kubewarden policies defined.

-Benefits of having many policy servers:
+There are benefits of having many policy servers:

-- You can isolate noisy namespaces or tenants, those generating many policy evaluations, from the rest of the cluster so as not to affect other users.
+- You can isolate noisy namespaces or tenants, those generating many policy evaluations, from the rest of the cluster so as not to adversely affect other cluster operations.

-- You can run mission critical policies in a dedicated Policy Server "pool", making your infrastructure more resilient.
+- You can run mission critical policies in a dedicated Policy Server pool, making your infrastructure more resilient.

 A `PolicyServer` resource defines each `policy-server`